Doctor Origin : Gallifrey

 Season 6, saw a reduction in budget but the bright sci-fi stories, continued unaffected.
 The Doctor met the Alistair Lethbridge-Stewart – and ‘Unit’ in Web of Fear & Invasion.
 UNIT, were the scientific military wing of the government.
 Who were trying to defend and understand – the alien life; which seemed to constantly invade Earth.
 UNIT and the Brigadier, would feature much more heavily – in Jon Pertwee’s era.

 The Time Lords judge and sentence the Doctor – to exile on Earth, with the Tardis travel controls locked.
-Forcing the Second Doctor, to choose a new face; to which tbe Second Doctor refuses.
+Forcing the Second Doctor, to choose from a set of new faces; to which the Second Doctor refuses.
 His companions are all sent back to their own times, minds wiped; and finally, the Second Doctor is sent spinning into a void – without his new face selected at random by the Time Lords!

 “NO!!!!
 STOP!
 You’re making me giddy…!
 No, you ……can’t do this to me!
 No!…..
 No!….
 No!……….[fading]” Second Doctor’s final words – Wargames